-- Perform a physical assessment of the resident at the time of the fall, including vital signs (which may include orthostatic blood pressure readings) and an evaluation of head, neck, spine and/or extremity injuries. - Monitor blood glucose for residents with diabetes following a fall, especially if they are taking glucose-lowering medicines. - Vital signs should be repeated every hour for four hours then reviewed.
-They should be continued four-hourly until 24 hours of observation have been completed.

-- Neurological observations (Glasgow Coma Scale (GCS) and changes in level of consciousness, headache or vomiting) should be commenced where a head injury is sustained as a result of the fall, or if the fall was unobserved and it is not known if the head was hit. - Monitor neurological signs every 30 minutes until GCS is within normal limits, then continue hourly for the next four hours, then two-hourly until 24 hours of observation has been reached. - For a resident who is prescribed anticoagulant/ antiplatelet medication or has a bleeding disorder, observations (neurological and vital signs) should continue four-hourly for 72 hours. - Any deterioration in GCS score or mental status (alertness, cognition or behaviour) should result in medical attention and increased frequency of observations (neurological and vital signs). - The healthcare team should consider further investigation (cranial computed topography) or transfer to hospital in accordance with the clinical evidence, the resident's wishes, the resident's advance care plan or the wishes of the resident's authorised representative. - Perform a post-fall assessment within 24 hours of a resident's fall to identify the possible causes.
+- Perform a physical assessment of the resident at the time of the fall, including vital signs (which may include orthostatic blood pressure readings), a pain assessment and an evaluation of head, neck, spine and/or extremity injuries Including skin injury. - Monitor blood glucose for residents with diabetes following a fall, especially if they are taking glucose-lowering medicines. - Monitor vital signs every hour for four hours, then review.
+Vital signs are to be monitored four-hourly until 24 hours of observation have been completed. - Commence neurological observations [Glasgow Coma Scale (GCS) and changes in level of consciousness, headache or vomiting] where a head injury is sustained as a result of the fall or if the fall was unobserved and it is not known if the head was hit. - Monitor neurological signs every 30 minutes until GCS is within normal limits, then continue hourly for the next four hours, then two-hourly until 24 hours of observation has been reached. - For a resident who is prescribed anticoagulant/ antiplatelet medication or has a bleeding disorder, continue observations (neurological and vital signs) four-hourly for 72 hours and continue to assess for developing haematoma. - Increase frequency of observations (neurological and vital signs) and seek medical attention if any deterioration in GCS score or mental status (alertness, cognition or behaviour) is noted. - The healthcare team can consider further investigation (cranial computed topography) or transfer to hospital in accordance with the clinical evidence, the resident's wishes, the resident's advance care plan or the wishes of the resident's authorised representative. - Perform a post-fall assessment within 24 hours of a resident's fall to identify the possible causes.